HarshithaBoddu/web-app/README.md

 * The search radius.

 After the searching is done, they will be displayed with a list of pharmacies who have the medicines available in the required quantity, we can choose one of them and just go and collect the package and pay the amount.

-This solution solves the problems of crowding at the medical shops in turn keeping us and others also safe from the spread of the Virus.
+This solution solves the problems of Crowding at the Medical Shops in turn keeping us and others also safe from the spread of the Virus.
 We need not stand in long queues and don’t have to go to different places in search of the medicines.

-### MODULES : Doctors, Pharmacists and Common People
+#### MODULES : Doctors, Pharmacists and Common People:

-The initial step after opening the website, for any user, is to get registered with us.
+The initial step after opening the website, for any user, is to get Registered with us.
 After which the user can login with a unique username and password.

 If the user is a patient or a customer who would want to use the facilities, he/she can go to the Appointment page if they wish to book an appointment where they must take a preliminary COVID test before they proceed to book an appointment or they could use the medicine checker to search for the medicines in the required quantity at the nearby pharmacies.
 However, they could use both the facilities as well.

 In case the user of the website is a Doctor or a Pharmacist , they will have to contact us to get registered onto the web application.

 Using our application, the Doctors can manage their appointment system and know the details of the patient who wants to book an appointment.

 Coming to the pharmacists, they will be notified about the order placed by the user.

 ### INSTALLATIONS OR USAGE REQUIREMENTS :

 There is no requirement of physical devices in order to predict the risk levels, it's quite feasible.
 The doctors are ready to use the product keeping in mind the seriousness of the situation and rapid spreading of the virus.

-- Technology required are : Machine learning algorithms :  Random forest classifier.
+- Technology required are : Machine learning algorithms :  Random Forest Classifier.
-- Currently we are working on the localhost using visual studio code and anaconda navigator.
+- Currently we are working on the localhost using Visual Studio Code and Anaconda Navigator.
 - Programming language used : HTML, CSS, Python, JavaScript, and PHP
 - Domain and host
 - File transfer protocol